 The student's grade point average is calculated by dividing the total quality points earned by the semester hours attempted.
-Semester hours attempted is defined as the total semester hours for any are awarded as following:
+Semester hours attempted is defined as the total semester hours for any course in which the student was registered on a regular basis and receives an A, B, C, or F. Quality points are awarded as following:

 Quality Points Letter Grade

-4 Α
+4 А

 3 В

 2 С

 None P, NP, or F